 The events on the chart leading up to the rebirth of Israel include many periods of intense persecution against the Jews.
 Often these times included violent Pogroms, which are mob attacks against Jews and Jewish property.
 These occurred in Russia and in many European countries as well as some nations throughout the Middle East.
 The persecutions against the Jews began to rip them away from the nations to which they had been scattered and many migrated back to Palestine in hopes of escaping.
-This uprooting culminated in the horrendous persecutions at the hands of the Nazis during World War II, which resulted in the deaths of millions of Jews.
+This period of violent uprooting culminated in the horrendous persecutions at the hands of the Nazis during World War II, and which resulted in the deaths of millions of Jews.

 As incredible as it may sound these violent persecutions of the Jews throughout the world and their migration back to the land of Israel occurred exactly as predicted by the prophets.
 The top half of the chronology of Israel in the last days includes a quote from Ezekiel 20:33-34, which states that God would rip them out of the nations with “fury poured out” and bring them back to their land.
 All of these persecutions, therefore, led to the historic founding of Israel in 1948 and the most exciting fulfillment of prophecy since the first coming of Christ.